 A fair ROAS may be challenging if your conversion rate is low (between 1% and 5%), as we’ll pay too much for each transaction.

-In Google Analytics, you should contrast the conversion rate from Google Ads with other channels.
-The conversion rate should be reasonable because the traffic from Google Ads should consist of prospective clients prepared to purchase (depending on your campaign aim).
+In Google Analytics, compare the conversion rate from Google Ads with other channels.
+The conversion rate should be reasonable as Google Ads traffic consists of potential buyers.
+If the conversion rate needs improvement, take steps to optimize it.

 - Specific keywords: Focus on specific keywords rather than general keywords.
 This will provide you with a better conversion rate.